MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

       WHERE flipper_id = 450;
       ```

 1. In general, you may find that you rarely need to index a source.
 However, if
-   for some use case, you need to index a source, you can also create indexes on
+   for example, you frequently serve results directly from a source, you can
-   sources, tables, and materialized views.
+   also create indexes on sources to maintain in-memory up-to-date source data
+   within the cluster.

    1. For example, run the following queries on `bids` without an index:

       ```mzsql